UniversalDependencies/docs/_hy/feat/Voice.md

 ### <a name="Mid">`Mid`</a>: middle voice

 Between active and passive.
-Needed also for the reflexive, traditionally called mediopassive (for reciprocal verbs see below); in this case, the verbs and their lemmas are marked with passiv suffix  _-վ-_/_-v-_.
+Needed also for the reflexive, traditionally called mediopassive (for reciprocal verbs see below); in this case, the verbs and their lemmas are marked with passive suffix  _-վ-_/_-v-_.

 Note, that there is a small set of middle voice verbs marked with passive suffix  _-վ-_ (so-called passivizied middle verbs).
 These forms are morphologically very close to the passive, do not have morphologically related non-marked counterparts and are tagged `Voice=Mid`.
 If there is a morphologically related non-marked counterpart, then the two verbs are represented by different lemmas (e.g. _վերաբերվել_.`Mid` “treat, be about”, but _վերաբերել_.`Act` “refer to”).